 People often say that they’re switching to raw water to avoid fluoride, which is added to the water in many municipal water systems, and which has only recently been added to San Jose’s water.
-There is a deep irony in this, since almost all cases of documented harm from fluoride come from high exposure through high levels in natural groundwater.
+However, there is the risk of high fluoride levels in natural water.

-While municipal water has its fluoride controlled at a safe level, many groundwater sources can have levels five times that or higher.
+While municipal water has its fluoride controlled, many groundwater sources can have levels five times higher than municipal water.
 And that represents a serious health risk, causing developmental issues including cognitive problems and fluorosis of the teeth, which can cause brown or black staining to be incorporated into the tooth enamel.

 How to Get Raw Water That’s Safe

 There are certainly more risks with raw water than with municipal water, but if you are convinced of its benefits, you should do what you can to reduce risks and maximize benefits.
 Here are some tips that can help you stay safe while enjoying the benefits of raw water.